LUMIVERO/C6-Citation-Style-Scripts/Components/COT Other/COT001 Prefix for Volume depending on the content of the Language field/readme.de.md

-# Prefix for Year depending on the content of the "Language" field
+# Prefix for Volume depending on the content of the "Language" field

 Zeitschriftenaufsätze abhängig von der Sprache des Aufsatzes unterschiedlich zitieren.